The following Bali itinerary article is authored by Pujarini Mitra

 ADD ON: Nusa Penida

 If you have time, do include a day trip to the little neighboring island known as Nusa Penida.
-You can get a fast boat from Sanur which takes about half an hour to reach this pristine island.
+You’ll want to start out in Sanur, which is a cute beach town to spend a day or two.
+There are Sanur hotels on the beachfront which give you easy access to the boat to other islands.
+You can get a fast boat from Sanur, which takes about half an hour to reach the pristine island of Nusa Penida.

 The main sights are along two coasts the East Nusa Penida coast and West Nusa Penida coast, and you can cover the sights either on a bike or by car.